How Much Does It Cost to Pressure Clean a Roof in 2025?

 Rubber

-Pros often clean a rubber membrane roof with a mild detergent and water, switching to a rubber‑specific solution if years of grime have set in.
+Your cleaner will usually start with mild detergent and water on a rubber membrane, switching to a rubber-specific solution if years of grime have set in.

 Metal